Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 Plant and equipment refer to necessary services within the building and items within the property itself.

-Some of the services required as buildings increase height are obvious, such as a lift (transport service).
-Other benefits are less obvious, with fire hose reels and intercoms all being depreciable under this category.
+Some of the services required as buildings increase in height are obvious, such as a lift (transport service).
+Other benefits are less obvious, with fire hose reels and intercoms depreciable under this category.

 The other reason tall buildings have a higher rental property plant and equipment ratio is the developer’s amenities.
 For instance, some high-rise buildings have swimming pools, gyms and even mini cinemas.